-To Exit Remote Start Mode and Drive the Vehicle Before the end of the 15-minute cycle, press and release the UNLOCK button on the RKE transmitter to unlock the doors and disarm the Vehicle Security Alarm (if equipped).
-Then, prior to the end of the 15-minute cycle, insert the key into the ignition switch and turn the switch to the ON position.
+To Exit Remote Start Mode And Drive The Vehicle

+Before the end of the 15-minute cycle, press and release the UNLOCK button on the RKE transmitter to unlock the doors and disarm the Vehicle Security Alarm (if equipped).
+Then, prior to the end of the 15-minute cycle, insert the key into the ignition switch and turn the switch

-NOTE: The ignition switch must be in the ON position in order to drive the vehicle.
+NOTE: The ignition switch must be in the ON/RUN position in order to drive the vehicle.